What is Free Testosterone?

 Why does it matter for long-term health and wellbeing?

-Free testosterone influences muscle strength, lean mass, metabolic rate, fat distribution, mood, libido and energy.
-Over the long term, maintaining a healthy free testosterone level can support better recovery, metabolic resilience, and preserve functional capacity as you age.
-Deviations from the optimal range provide early signals for lifestyle adjustment before downstream negative effects accumulate.
+Free testosterone influences muscle strength, lean mass, metabolic rate, fat distribution, mood, libido, and energy.
+Over the long term, maintaining a healthy level as seen on a testosterone blood test supports recovery, metabolic resilience, and preservation of functional capacity with ageing.
+Deviations from the optimal range on a testosterone blood test provide early signals for lifestyle adjustment before downstream effects accumulate.

 What’s an optimal level of Free Testosterone?